-Menopause gets a bad rap and deservedly so, but some menopausal symptoms may not be caused by menopause.
+Menopause gets a bad rap and deservedly so, but some menopausal symptoms, such as hot flashes, may not be caused by menopause.
 It might be because we’re not taking proper care of ourselves.

 Here’s my story (remember, it’s my story and not medical advice).
 I’m well within my menopause years and had suffered from my share of hot flashes.
 I found a solution to my hot flashes so I no longer suffer with them.